techidaily/site-some-tips/source/_posts/breaking-down-apples-illuminating-glowtime-unveiling-the-iphone-16-revolutionary-ai-features-the-decade-old-apple-watch-redesign-and-next-gen-airpods-zdnet-103.md

 Those are a fair number of AI-powered features and upgrades, but Apple Intelligence has more in store for the months and years ahead.

-## What will come later

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/0Kr7Dpw0HuM?si=05wWDXdPgmC-oBBE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LlVkEwpjKKo?si=hXi-mchMaJvbnIzM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## What will come later

 ### Image playground